feathersjs-ecosystem/feathers-memory/README.md

 var port = 3030;

 app.listen(port, function() {
-  console.log('Feathers server listening on port ' + port);
+  console.log(`Feathers server listening on port ${port}`);
 });
 ```

-You can run this example by using `node examples/app` and going to [localhost:3030/todos](http://localhost:3030/todos).
+You can run this example by using `npm run example` and going to [localhost:3030/todos](http://localhost:3030/todos).
 You will see the test Todo that we created at the end of that file.

 ## Changelog